syrac-org/syrac-blog/content/posts/august-update/index.md

 ## Glider categories

-Glider categories are now displayed in the task leaderboard, and need to be declared when submitting tracks.
+Glider categories are now displayed in task leaderboards, and need to be declared when submitting tracks.

 {{< image src="glider_categories.png" alt="Glider category in track submission form" position="center" style="border-radius: 4px;" width="300" >}}

+The addition of glider brands and models are coming in the next few weeks, check the [roadmap](https://github.com/orgs/syrac-org/projects/5) to stay up-to-date with the upcoming features.

 ## Completion speed